activitree/meteor-push/README.md

 # IOS
 After IOS Build, go to /app/.meteor/local/cordova-build/platforms/ios and (if you use Terminal) run 'pod install'.
 After this, in XCode, update the IOS version for each and every pod installed.

+Sound files for custom notification sounds: rather short, .CAF extension and added in XCode directly under resources.
+When you drop them, confirm (check) "Add to targets".

 # Android
 On the first build it will eventually fail due to wrong/inadequate Gradle configuration.
 However the first build is necessary in order to build the files we are going to work with.